Perform a PostgreSQL® major version upgrade#

 pg_upgrade --linkand a fork will reveal this scenario.

 To test query performance directly after upgrade under real world load i.e. when no statistics are available and caches are cold.

 Very large databases may take a long time to upgrade.
 If this scenario is unfeasible, a read-only replica service may be used to keep the data readable during an upgrade.
 Any PostgreSQL upgrade has some risk of downtime and data loss if the node goes down before the system is back in a normal state.
 A read-only replica can help reduce this risk.

 Here are the steps to upgrade a PostgreSQL service:

-Log in to the Aiven web console and select the instance that you want to upgrade.
+Log in to Aiven Console, and select the instance that you want to upgrade.

-On the Overview page, scroll down to the PostgreSQL version section and click Upgrade PostgreSQL.
+In the Overview page of your service, scroll down to the PostgreSQL version section, and select Upgrade version.

 When you select the version, the system checks the compatibility of the upgrade.

 An automatic check is executed to confirm whether an upgrade is possible (

 If the service has more than one node, any standby nodes are shut down and removed, as replication can not be performed during the upgrade.